-Beginning July 17, 2017, innovative pre-k technology projects will qualify for matched donations from Omidyar Network—and five teachers with the most innovative projects submitted before November 6, 2017 will earn $10,000 in DonorsChoose.org credits for their school or site.
+Beginning July 17, 2017, innovative pre-k technology projects will qualify for matched donations from Omidyar Network—and five teachers with the most innovative projects submitted before funds run out will earn $10,000 in DonorsChoose.org credits for their school or site.

 Here’s how to qualify:

 - This offer is exclusively for pre-k teachers.
 If you teach pre-k age students, be sure your project notes that:

 - Shop for the technology materials that you feel would most innovatively meet your students’ needs, and be sure to classify your project accordingly:

 - Be sure your total project goal is $2,000 or less (that’s about $1500 in materials).

 If your project meets the criteria above, you’ll see a match offer applied as soon as it’s live.
 New donations will be matched while funding lasts.
 To be considered for a $10,000 classroom funding prize, submit your before match funds run out.
 We’ll update this page when funds are running low.

 Following the announcement of our five winners in February, early childhood teachers will be invited to receive up to $500 in classroom funding to help incorporate and adapt any of the five winners’ proven strategies in their own classrooms.
 Check back here for more information on how to qualify once our winners are announced in February.

 Check out these examples from your colleagues for inspiration: